harrybaines/portfolio-website/_projects/2021-10-18-horizon-scanning.md

 In this case, we are only interested in whether 1 update occurs in the next 3 months, but we could also calculate the probability a certain number of updates occur in the next $$x$$ months as well.

-For example, let’s say substance X has been updated 15 times from 2012-2021 (9 years).
+For example, let’s say the substance 'Formaldehyde' has updated 15 times from 2012-2021.
 We want to calculate the probability of an update in the next 3 months from today.
-To do this we first calculate $$\lambda$$, the average number of events occurring (using months as the unit of time):
+To do this we first calculate $$\lambda$$, the average number of events occurring in that 9 year timeframe (using months as the unit of time):

 $$\lambda = \frac{15}{9 * 12} = 0.1388888889$$